 Once you choose a CPAP machine, you should maintain communication with your doctor, especially if you are experiencing side effects, still having symptoms of sleep apnea, or struggling to continue CPAP therapy.
 Your doctor may be able to find another option that works for you.

 A comfortable mask with a good seal is vital to successful CPAP treatment.
 A mask that is too loose may leak air, while overly tight masks may be uncomfortable or cause irritation.

 As you explore your options, keep your preferences and typical sleep habits in mind.
 Things that can impact a mask’s fit and overall feel include your sleeping position, whether you move in your sleep, and even whether you have facial hair or wear eyeglasses.

 You may be able to test out different types or brands of masks to find one that works well for you.
 You can also try a mask with comfort options like special cushioning or padding.

 Find Out What Kind of Pressure You Need

 Most people find out what air pressure they should use after they undergo a sleep study in a sleep center.
 There, a doctor or technician carefully monitors their breathing to find the ideal pressure level for keeping the airway open.

 Using the wrong level of air pressure can be uncomfortable or make CPAP treatment ineffective.
+In addition, an ill-fitting CPAP mask may lead to excess snoring or breathing difficulties, which can cause insufficient sleep and daytime sleepiness.
 Contact your health care provider if you think that you may need to adjust your CPAP pressure level.